In the Department of Labor this class is accountable for assisting in the direction of the programs of the Office of Research and Information.

 (1)-Officials And Administrators

-This replaces the existing title of and specification for the class of Labor Market Information Administrator in MP 67 approved effective May 25, 1994.
-(Revised to re-title, adjust salary group and modify content)
+This replaces the existing specification for the class of Labor Department Assistant Director of Research and Information in Salary Group MP 65 approved effective October 3, 2014.
+(Revised to add Acknowledgement section and modify content) Final 23-001